Andrew-McGee/foam/README.md

 ## Features

-- TBA
+- TBA - but expect all the normal album, artist, song, playlist searching.

 ## Installation
-Simply drop everything into your web server public html directory and away you go.
+Simply drop everything into your public html directory of your PHP enabled web server and away you go.
+No building should be necessary as it is designed to be self contained.

 Some limited options can be found in config/foam.conf.php which sets a few php variables.